wp-plugins/datafeedr-api/readme.txt

 4. Account usage overview

 == Changelog ==

+= 1.0.16 =
+* Fixed undefined 'tid' index.
+* Changed the 'delete cached api data' tool from checkbox to ajax button.
+* Display notice if a user has selected a Zanox merchant which has not approved their account.
+This prevents many extra API requests from being generated. (#9474)
+* Removed <p> tags for nags.
+* Added ajax.php file to handle... um...
+AJAX stuff.
+* Add "___MISSING___" to Zanox URLs if affiliate ID is missing.

 = 1.0.15 =
 * Removed Commission Monster from list of supported affiliate networks.